 Wuhu Anhui, China Travel Guide

-Wuhu offers a comprehensive public transportation network, making it easy to travel throughout the city.
+Wuhu offers a comprehensive public transportation network, rendering it easy to travel throughout the city.
 This system includes a modern monorail and an extensive bus network.
 The monorail provides quick and efficient travel along its routes, connecting parts of the city.
 It offers an unique perspective as it glides above street level.

 Detailed route maps at terminals and online.
 Wuhu Railway Station and Renmin Square are important transfer points.